-—General MISF reference model and SAPs
+Figure 4: General MISF reference model and SAPs

 The media agnostic general MIS reference model includes the following SAPs:

 MIS_SAP: Media independent interface of MISF with the upper layers of the protocol stack.

 MIS_LINK_SAP: Abstract media dependent interface of MISF with the lower layers of the media- specific protocol stacks.